This article is written for FME 2025.0 and older. FME 2025.1+ users

-When following Snowflake's key-pair instructions to create an encrypted private key with OpenSSL, FME is not able to decrypt the private key properly and fails to connect to the database.
-If the private key was created using the -nocrypt flag, there are no issues using the private key in FME.
+When following Snowflake's key-pair instructions to create an encrypted private key with OpenSSL, FME cannot properly decrypt the private key and fails to connect to the database.
+If the private key was created with the -nocrypt flag, there are no issues using it in FME.

 There are several requirements if you wish to use an encrypted private key to connect to the Snowflake Database using FME: